Hitarth-Kothari/StudentDirectory/README.md

 ### Editing Students

-1. Click the "Edit" button next to the student you want to edit.
+1. Click the "✏️" button next to the student you want to edit.
 2. Modify the student's name and courses as needed.
 3. Click "Save" to update the student's information.

+### Using the Search Bar

+1. Locate the search bar at the top of the page, below the "Student Directory" title.
+2. Type the name of the student you are looking for.
+3. The list of students will be filtered in real-time to match your search query.
+4. If no students match the search query, a message saying "No students match this name" will be displayed.

+### Viewing Course Statistics

+1. Click the "📊" button at the top right to open the statistics modal.
+2. View the bar chart showing the number of students enrolled in each course.
+3. Click "Close" to exit the statistics modal.

+### Filtering by Course

+1. Click the "📘" button at the top left to filter the student list by courses.
+2. Select the courses you want to filter by.
+3. Click "Apply" to see the filtered list of students.
+4. To clear the filter, click the "Clear Filter" button that appears.

 ### Deleting Students

-1. Click the "Delete" button next to the student you want to remove.
+1. Click the "🗑️" button next to the student you want to remove.
 2. Confirm the deletion in the prompt.

 ## Entity Framework Core Migrations